w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

 **Presentational**: Explain students the benefits of incorporating people with disabilities from the very beginning of the design and development process.
-Make them realize that a range of users with disabilities is needed to cover the diversity among them.
-Underline the fact that experienced users are preferred since the use of assistive technologies and/or adaptive strategies will be much more confident than that of people who is less experienced.
-Encourage students  to take time and compensation into account and to respect people with disabilities as they would respect others.
+Emphasize that a range of users with disabilities is needed to cover the diversity among them.

 ##### Suggested activities

+Engage students in a conversation about whether or not they have ever met a person with disabilities.
+If so, encourage them to talk about their particular experience and how they think they could incorporate people with disabilities in their daily tasks and activities.

 ##### Suggested homework

+Ask students to write down some notes on how to incorporate people with disabilities to a particular testing phase.
+Remember them to take into account compensation and time-based requirements and to treat these people with respect and consideration.

 ##### Suggested teaching materials

 * [Involving Users in Web Projects for Better, Easier Accessibility](https://www.w3.org/WAI/planning/involving-users/)

-@@

 {% include excol.html type="end" %}